HVAC Services in Columbus, Ohio

 Many Columbus homes built between the 1950s and 1980s have original sheet metal or flexible ductwork that has deteriorated over decades.
 Leaky ducts waste 20–30% of conditioned air, forcing systems to work harder and driving up energy bills.
 Older homes in neighborhoods like Clintonville, Bexley, and Upper Arlington may also have undersized ductwork for modern HVAC systems.
 A duct leak test and sealing ($300–$600) is one of the most cost-effective efficiency upgrades available.

-Don't wait for a small problem to become a big one.
-Call now and we'll connect you with a licensed Columbus hvac pro.
+Don't wait for a small problem to become a bigger repair.
+Call now to request a connection to an independent Columbus hvac provider.

 Verify the thermostat is set to the correct mode (heat or cool) and the temperature is set appropriately.
 Check the HVAC breaker in your electrical panel — power fluctuations from AEP Ohio’s grid can trip breakers.
 Reset once; if it trips again, leave it off and call a technician to avoid electrical damage.